- Reasonable monthly cost

 - Manually enter contacts one by one; in addition to name and email address, the form includes fields for mailing address, phone numbers, website, birth date, marital status, and gender.
 You can also add custom fields.

 My first email sent quickly and was successfully delivered to the test addresses.

 After your message has been sent, you can click on the link to the message to view bounces, opens, clicks, unsubscribes, spam complaints, and social activity (Likes, Shares, Re-Tweets, and Comments).
 You can also view the specific email addresses associated with bounces, opens, clicks, and unsubscribes.

 You can create lists of non-responders and responders to your email with a couple of clicks.
 However, you can’t do more advanced list segmentation.

-Customer Service and Support:
+Customer Service & Support

-My experience with customer service was on the whole a good one.
+My experience with customer service was, on the whole, a good one.
 Representatives were generally helpful, knowledgeable, and prompt in their responses to my inquiries.
 While you have to fill in some forms in advance, I never waited more than a minute for an online chat representative.
 My emails received replies in anywhere from 15 minutes to six hours, and when I called, I was talking with a human being within five minutes.

 VerticalResponse offers the following support resources:

-- Live Support – VerticalResponse provides live one-on-one support through the following means:
+- Live Support: VerticalResponse provides live one-on-one support through the following means:

-- Phone Support: You can reach VerticalResponse at 855-333-1055.
-Available weekdays from 6 a.m. to 5 p.m.
+- Phone Support: You can reach VerticalResponse by phone weekdays from 6 a.m. to 5 p.m.
 PST.